 The Full Training Includes Part 1 and Part 2:

-A blend of in-person training and self-paced online modules over 6 weeks.
+A blend of virtual (live training) and self-paced online modules over 6 weeks.
 You will get a basic overview of the most common State and Federal benefits accessed by individuals who have disabilities.
 After this, you will receive support from a Technical Assistant to support your work and access to continuing education provided by the WDBN for at least one year.*

 Full Training Cost: $2750